jystio/jystio.github.io/content/location.md

 ## WHEN:
 We'll be having welcome drinks between 1630 and 1800, so please arrive between then.

-We're not so formal, so neither is our event.<br>\
+We're not so formal, so neither is our event.

-Both food and the dance floor will start promptly at 1830 (so definitely don't be later than that!).<br>\
+Both food and the dance floor will start promptly at 1830 (so definitely don't be later than that!).

 As we're in London, we do have a curfew.
 All music will stop at 2330, but the party will continue on at X - please join us if you feel up to it!

 ---